D-Pandurski/BlueWindow/README.md

+# Configuration
+1. Download the project .zip file through GitHub
+2. Extract the folder from the .zip file
+3. Open the folder using VS Code or any other IDE
+4. Open a terminal in the IDE and execute the following command: npm install

 # Questionnaire Answers:
     1. In the scenario of a tight release schedule, I would first focus on thorougly reviewing and understanding the specifications and business logic of the object in testing.
 I would create as few as possible test cases and tests, which achieve the highest percentage coverage of the component/system.